-Adjustments to the transition charges and any credit support provided by a retail electric provider will be available to compensate for a failure by a retail electric provider to pay the transition charges to the servicer.
-However, the adjustments and the amount of credit support may not be sufficient to protect your investment in the transition bonds.
-Please refer to "CenterPoint Houston's Financing Order -- True-ups" in this prospectus.
+Adjustments to the transition charges and any credit support provided by a retail electric provider, while available to compensate for a failure by a retail electric provider to pay the transition charges to the servicer, might not be sufficient to protect the value of your investment in the transition bonds.
+Please refer to "CenterPoint Houston's Financing Order-Statutorily Guaranteed True-ups" in this prospectus.

-In addition, the Texas Electric Choice Plan provides for one or more retail electric providers in each area to be designated the "provider of last resort" for such area or for specified customer classes in such area.
-The Texas Electric Choice Plan requires the provider of last resort to offer basic electric service to retail electric customers in its designated area at a fixed, nondiscountable rate approved by the Texas commission, regardless of the creditworthiness of the customer.
-The provider of last resort may face greater difficulty in bill collection than other retail electric providers and therefore the servicer may face greater difficulty in collecting transition charges from the provider of last resort.
+The Restructuring Act provides for one or more retail electric providers in each area to be designated the "provider of last resort" for that area or a specified customer classes.
+The provider of last resort is required to offer basic electric service to retail electric customers in its designated area, regardless of the creditworthiness of the customer.
+The provider of last resort might face greater difficulty in bill collection than other retail electric providers and therefore the servicer may face greater difficulty in collecting transition charges from the provider of last resort.

-A retail electric provider's use of a consolidated bill may increase the risk that customers who have claims against the retail electric provider will attempt to offset those claims against transition charges.
-The use of a consolidated bill also may increase the risk that, in the event of a bankruptcy of a retail electric provider, a bankruptcy court would find that the retail electric provider has an interest in the transition property and would make it more difficult to terminate the services of a bankrupt retail electric provider or collect transition charges from its customers.
+Retail electric providers may issue a single bill to retail customers that includes all charges related to the purchase of electricity, without separately itemizing the transition charge component of the bill.
+A retail electric provider's use of a consolidated bill might increase the risk that customers who have claims against the retail electric provider will attempt to offset those claims against transition charges or increase the risk that, in the event of a bankruptcy of a retail electric provider, a bankruptcy court would find that the retail electric provider has an interest in the transition property and would make it more difficult to terminate the services of a bankrupt retail electric provider or collect transition charges from its customers.